dragondive/dragondive.github.io/docs/_posts/2023-03-10-setting-up-my-blog.md

 I wondered if there's a Github-based solution for commenting system as well.
 As expected, some genius minds had thought of that already.
 There is [utterances](https://utteranc.es/) and [giscus](https://giscus.app/).
 I chose giscus because it felt more logical that comments go to Github discussions than to Github issues.
 The giscus webpage provides a very easy interface to generate the integration code.

 I read through the theme's code to understand better how it worked and to figure out where to enter the code for giscus integration.
 As a first trial, I included it in `_layouts/post.html` and it worked.
-Then I [reoganized and cleaned up the setup](https://github.com/dragondive/dragondive.github.io/commit/99829e36b268903055443e0c6045bd551ed2ae73) to [place it directly below the blog post](https://github.com/dragondive/dragondive.github.io/commit/a7d864c2c69e9a4073476c33b9dd23923cf2e888).
+Then I [reorganized and cleaned up the setup](https://github.com/dragondive/dragondive.github.io/commit/99829e36b268903055443e0c6045bd551ed2ae73) to [place it directly below the blog post](https://github.com/dragondive/dragondive.github.io/commit/a7d864c2c69e9a4073476c33b9dd23923cf2e888).
 For now, I enable commenting in the [front matter](https://jekyllrb.com/docs/front-matter/) of [every post](https://github.com/dragondive/dragondive.github.io/commit/e012f5379f85d17b7360b88f558acfffce8eb404), but there's likely an option to configure this globally.

 With this, I have a reasonably good blog setup in place, which I will improve over time.